Far from White House, Caribbean refinery to test Biden's promises on poverty and pollution

 The Biden administration has vowed to make sure new energy projects do not unfairly harm those communities, such as the ones living near the refinery.
 About 90 million Americans live within 30 miles (50 km) of at least one refinery, according to environmental group Earthjustice.

-“This situation offers the first opportunity for the Biden-Harris administration to stand up for the environmental community, and take a strong public health and climate chance stance concerning fossil fuels,” said John Walke, senior attorney and director of clean air programs with the Natural Resources Defense Council.
+“This situation offers the first opportunity for the Biden-Harris administration to stand up for an environmental justice community, and take a strong public health and climate chance stance concerning fossil fuels,” said John Walke, senior attorney and director of clean air programs with the Natural Resources Defense Council.

 After a decade idle, the Limetree Bay refinery restarted this year with plans to process up to 200,000 barrels of oil a day into gasoline and other fuels.
 Limetree Bay Ventures also received strict conditions from the U.S. EPA, which told the company that it had to add enhanced air quality monitoring.